jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 }
 ```

-`Link` components are rendered as anchor elements, so navigation through page results will work perfectly without client code, while users with JavaScript will get a single page application experience.
+`Link` components are rendered as anchor elements, so navigation through page results will work perfectly without client code.

+For users with JavaScript, links will trigger a route change in Next's router logic, passing through `getInitialProps` in a single page application experience.

 ## Wrap-up